A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Problem Definition

 This formulation captures the core tension in TSC.
 Phase decisions at each step affect not only instantaneous delay but also future congestion through $P$ and $\gamma$.
 Modeling each intersection as an MDP thus provides a principled foundation to reason about sequential trade-offs under uncertainty.
-In practice, formulating control as an MDP admits two broad solution strategies: \emph{model-based} methods that plan by explicitly predicting how the system will evolve under candidate actions, and \emph{model-free} methods that instead learn effective policies directly from experience without constructing an explicit dynamics model.
-In this work we adopt the latter, model-free approach.